-- 15. Living Expenses.
-Whad substantial SP at the time of marriage; Hhad none.
-In years one and two of marriage, records reflect that family living expenses matched net after-tax community income.
-In year three several lucrative investments were made, but the records from year three were lost.
-Can you assume that CP income was used to pay living expenses, leaving only SP to make the investments?
-Or, are the investments CP because there are no records to allow conventional tracing? - 16.
-Maximum Community Available for Investment.
-During the first five years of marriage, tax returns establish net after-tax CP income.
-No account records or ledgers are available to do a line-item tracing.
-Money invested during those five years exceeds the total CP income net of tax.
-SP was available to make the investments.
-Can the CP ownership of investments be limited to the total CP net income during those five years?
-Should any adjustment be made for community living expenses? - 17.
-FIFO/LIFO.
-The task is to prepare a line-item tracing using the FIFO or LIFO approach.
-There are multiple deposits and withdrawals.
-How can an electronic spreadsheet be constructed to allocate based on FIFO or LIFO?
-Is FIFO/LIFO only practical for inactive accounts, or sales of mixed character securities? - 18.
-Tracing Based on Use of Funds.
+- 19. Tracing Based on Use of Funds.
 How difficult would it be to construct a line-item tracing based on the use of funds?
 If a check is written to pay an AmEx bill, should the payment be allocated based on what the charges were for?
 What if credit card charges are not paid in full every month?
-What if credit card statements cannot be obtained? - 19.
+What if credit card statements cannot be obtained? - 20.
 Missing Records.
 When the parties separated, W moved out of the house.
 She says she left all the parties' financial records in the home.
 W needs those records to trace some separate property transactions.
 H says there are no financial records at the house.
 W claims spoliation.
 Is a spoliation sanction appropriate?
-If so, what would it be? - 20.
+If so, what would it be? - 21.
 Direct Tracing.
 H has an investment account containing SP and CP securities and cash.
 One day H tells his broker to sell his SP shares of IBM and buy APL shares.
 The APL shares are acquired before the proceeds from the sale of IBM shares are deposited to the account.
 Are the APL shares SP or CP?
-Do you apply community-out-first to the cash in the account when the APL shares are credited to the cash balance? - 21.
+Do you apply community-out-first to the cash in the account when the APL shares are credited to the cash balance? - 22.
 Margin.
 H has a margin investment account containing SP and CP securities and cash.
 He buys APL shares on margin, and the next days pays the margin debt by liquidating SP shares of IBM.

 Are the APL shares SP or CP?
 What if the sale occurs 3 days later?
 One week later?
 One month later?
 One year later?